 What This Interface Adds

 Three additions matter most.
 First, the line-level entry layer makes commentary density visible across a canto before you open any single note.
 Second, the pin-and-compare workspace lets you hold several commentary cards side by side.
-Third, diachronic and authority-oriented reading stay close to the local line rather than being forced into detached search habits; one can follow the reception of a single tercet from Boccaccio through Singleton without leaving the line view.
+Third, diachronic reading and authority-oriented reading stay close to the local line rather than being forced into detached search habits; one can follow the reception of a single tercet from Boccaccio through Singleton without leaving the line view.

-The current public-facing build mounts all 100 canto shells.
-It currently reads 14,233 line profiles, 5 figure profiles, 5,125 Dante word-locus profiles, 14,233 search documents, 119,476 indexed tokens, 12 authority authors, and 130,360 bridged commentary source texts.
+Segni de l’antica fiamma mounts 100 canto shells.
+It reads 14,233 line profiles, 4 figure profiles, 5,125 Dante word-locus profiles, 14,306 search documents, 119,579 indexed tokens, 79 authority authors, 17 personaggi, and 296,069 preserved commentary-source rows.

 These figures are included so that visitors can tell the interface is a working research environment already backed by a substantial local corpus.